LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/advanced-method/README.md

 # Advanced method

 {% hint style="warning" %}
+Please Make Sure that you have [Lib's Disguises](https://www.spigotmc.org/resources/libs-disguises-free.81/) on your server
+{% endhint %}

+{% hint style="warning" %}
 This method is in beta and it's available only on ItemsAdder v3.0+
 {% endhint %}